 The Mining Law places no limits on the number of mining concessions held by a single company, with concession terms limited to 25 years but which are renewable.
-It also imposes a government royalty of not less than 5% on sales revenues, however no specific details have yet been provided.
+It also imposes a government royalty of not less than 5% on sales revenues.
+However no specific details have yet been provided.
 Clear timelines are also established for concession exploration and exploitation (development) phases.
 The Mining Law also mandates the creation of a National Mining Company, though no details have been provided regarding the nature and scope of its intended activities.

-The new Mining Law is considered to be a significant milestone for the country and the nascent largescale mining industry, and is expected to provide the new legal framework for mining.
-However, much work remains to be done in developing the Regulations to the Mining Law and finalizing the terms and conditions that could foster feasible mining investments in Ecuador.
+The new Mining Law and accompanying Regulations are considered to be significant milestones for the country and its nascent large-scale mining industry, and are expected to provide the new legal framework for mining.
+However, the terms and conditions of exploitation-stage contracts need to be known before a determination of the potential for a feasible mining environment in Ecuador can be reasonably assured.